jaredspecjr/independent-project-7/README.md

 * run npm install in the root directory of the independend-project-7 folder
 * make sure angular is installed on your computer
 * type ng serve --open in the terminal and wait for it to load.
+* you may also visit this website https://independent-project-14204.firebaseapp.com/

 ## Known Bugs